-- Oklahoma 21st CCLC grantees must submit data regularly for this reporting system. - Consideration should be given to allow staff necessary time to meet this program requirement in making budget and staffing decisions. - Attendance records will be maintained for each student receiving services in the 21st CCLC program. - Sites will be required to provide individual student data that may include - attendance, gender, grade level, and state testing results for the current and previous year.
+- Oklahoma 21st CCLC grantees must submit data regularly for this reporting system. - Consideration should be given to allow staff necessary time to meet this program requirement in making budget and staffing decisions.

 THE YOUTH PROGRAM QUALITY INTERVENTION (YPQI)

 The Oklahoma 21st CCLC program utilizes a continuous quality improvement process to assess the quality of funded programs in the state.
 Annually, all awarded grantees will complete a three-step quality improvement process, Assess, Plan, Improve.